Director: Scott Derrickson

 First things first, Mr Boogie is one scary as demon, never have I ever driven home from a cinema, attempting to remember where the old family camera is and how I could avoid it for the next few months, it didn’t help that I saw this film in a deserted cinema, so got sucked into the film more than when I’m surrounded by chatty kids.

-This film went straight into my favorite horror film club, which surprised me as it had been a while since a relatively main stream Hollywood has, most have been bland, found footage Paranormal Activity rip offs, this is to me became a good genre film, not just a horror, is shows a man trying to rekindle his former fame and wealth, combined with needing to keep his family life from imploding, you couple that with a child stealing demon and an interesting way to crank up the tension, you get a scary and gripping horror movie and let me tell you, there is nothing as scary as possessed children.
+This film went straight into my favourite horror film club, which surprised me as it had been a while since a relatively mainstream Hollywood has, most have been bland, found footage Paranormal Activity rip-offs, this is to me became a good genre film, not just a horror, it shows a man trying to rekindle his former fame and wealth, combined with needing to keep his family life from imploding, you couple that with a child-stealing demon and an interesting way to crank up the tension, you get a scary and gripping horror movie and let me tell you, there is nothing as scary as possessed children.

-Unfortunately I cant find any of the artwork sketches that were used to show the history of the demon, which are just plain freaky and give the impression that Mr Boogie or Bughuul as he should be known, has been abducting children, through different mediums for millennia, but over time, he has been forgotten and can now go about his business, he is a frightening prospect, but so are the children, creepy little things that move around the house in the dark, giving the film some of its more memorable scares, plus creeping you out in the final scenes, seriously if there are three things i will take away from this movie;
+Unfortunately, I can’t find any of the artwork sketches that were used to show the history of the demon which is just plain freaky and give the impression that Mr Boogie or Bughuul as he should be known, has been abducting children, through different mediums for millennia, but over time, he has been forgotten and can now go about his business; he is a frightening prospect, but so are the children, creepy little things that move around the house in the dark, giving the film some of its more memorable scares, plus creeping you out in the final scenes, seriously if there are three things I will take away from this movie;

 - I will think twice when someone asks me to watch any of their home movies

 - I’m going to make sure my children never make me anything to eat or drink

 - Never dabble in paganism